pereiralex/Simple-bot-handoff-sample/README.md

    npm install
    ```

+3. Set up your `.env` file as described in the Configuration section above

-3. Start the development server:
+4. Start the development server:
    ```
    npm start
    ```

-4. Open your browser and navigate to the URL displayed in your terminal (typically http://localhost:1234)
+5. Open your browser and navigate to the URL displayed in your terminal (typically http://localhost:1234)

 ## Usage